sloki-project/sloki/README.md

 * Raw and standard JSONRPC over TCP
 * [jayson](https://github.com/tedeh/jayson) package is used server side.
 Actually only TCP transport is implemented, but HTTP(s) JSON API and websocket API may be implemented in the future.

+### 1.ii.b. **Dinary**

+It's not a typo.
+Dinary use 2 Binary clients, one socket for requests, the other one for responses.
+This is the fastest protocol, the one by default.

+The underling protocol is the same as the Binary one.

 -----

 ## Server Installation